shopware/shopware/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to Shopware!
 Please fill out this description template to help us to process your pull request.

 Please make sure to fulfil our contribution guideline (https://docs.shopware.com/en/shopware-platform-dev-en/community/contribution-guideline?category=shopware-platform-dev-en/communtiy).

+Do your changes need to be mentioned in the documentation?
+Add notes on your change right now in the documentation files in /src/Docs/Resources and add them to the pull request as well.
 -->

 ### 1. Why is this change necessary?